Prepare your home for winter

 5. Learn how to find and use your stop tap

-Make sure you know where your inside stop valve is (most are under the kitchen sink), as you may need to turn your water off quickly in an emergency.
+Make sure you know where your inside stop valve is, as you may need to turn your water off quickly in an emergency.
+Most are under the kitchen sink.

 Keep the name and number of a qualified plumber, so you can call them quickly if you need to.
 Also check your home insurance covers your pipes.

-A boiler breaking down over winter can be a real pain, let alone the cost of a plumber to fix it.
+A boiler breaking down over winter can be a pain, let alone the cost of a plumber to fix it.
 Prevent breakdowns by getting a service every year.